mplinuxgeek/rpi_cc2530-cc2591_hat/README.md

 # CC2530+CC2591 hat

-THis repo provides documentation and design files (when they are ocmplate) for building a CC2530+CC2591 hat for Raspberry Pi, the Hat provides both flashing and serial communication, so there is no need for a CC Debug or a USB to Serial dongle.
+This repo provides documentation and design files (when they are ocmplate) for building a CC2530+CC2591 hat for Raspberry Pi, the Hat provides both flashing and serial communication, so there is no need for a CC Debug or a USB to Serial dongle.

 ![Alt text](images/pi_cc2531.jpg?raw=true "Title")